yfguo91/remesh/README.md

+This is the implementation of our paper "Adaptive surface mesh remeshing based on a sphere packing method and a node insertion/deletion method" published in Applied Mathematical Modelling 2021.

 This is a project with vs2010 to remesh surface triangular mesh.
 There are still a little bugs need to repair, but it does not affect your using.
 The program uses no third lib, so it is easy to be reappeared.

 I also have a more robust (almost without bugs) and fast (3 times) version, if you want, please email me.